SophieWalden/web102_prework/README.md

 ## Notes

 Hardest challenge was getting all the files organized and uploaded to Github properly.
+The GIF link was finnicky and I could not get it to work with the image tag so you have to go to the link to view it.

 ## License